Norway House Cree Nation Advances Community Transportation with New 56-Passenger MCI Bus

 Norway House Cree Nation and KSBDC partner with TBC to deliver a new 56-passenger MCI bus, supporting elders, children, and medical patients with reliable community transportation.

-Norway House Cree Nation has reached a significant milestone with the arrival of a new 56-passenger MCI bus, the result of years of sustained collaboration between the community, the Keewatin Secretariat Business Development Corporation (KSBDC), and Thom Brokerage & Consulting.
+Norway House Cree Nation has reached a significant milestone with the arrival of a new 56-passenger MCI bus, the result of years of sustained collaboration between the community, the Kinosao Sipi Business Development Corporation (KSBDC), and Thom Brokerage & Consulting.

 Close-up of the Norway House Cree Nation motorcoach side wrap featuring the community name and Kinosao Sipi canoe graphic